 Mr. J J (Jawahar Jyoti) Singh, entrepreneur, social activist and philanthropist staying in Poland since 1989.
 Shareholder and CEO of second largest corporate travel management company Weco Travel which was established in Poland in 1992 with four staff including J J Singh and today it is one of the leaders with 90 staff all over Poland and celebrated 20th anniversary in 2012.He is also responsible for Weco Group for Hungary, Czech Republic and Romania.
 J J Singh is the founder member and the President of Indo Polish Chamber of Commerce & Industry formed in 2006 with the support of Indian entrepreneur and corporate companies is having above 103 members which includes Polish and Indian business corporation.
 He is also heads the Polish IATA Agents Association of Poland and Overseas Friends of BJP (ruling party of India) in Poland.

-Ms. Quintana is Manager of the Creative Economy Programme in UNCTAD.
 The Creative Economy Programme promotes international and national initiatives to strengthen the creative economy and sensitizes governments about the economic and social potential of the creative industries to diversify sources of income while increasing trade and development gains in developing countries.
 UNCTAD is helping governments and creative industries stakeholders to strengthen their potential of new value-added creation within the field of the creative industries.
 From traditional arts to multimedia, the creative economy offers new opportunities for developing countries to participate in high growth sectors of the world economy.
 Through its database on creative economy, UNCTAD is also helping to give transparency trade flows on creative goods and services at worldwide level as well as facilitating networking through the UNCTAD Academic Exchange Network on Creative Economy.
 Ms. Quintana has 21 years of experience of work in UNCTAD.

 Jahangir Bin Alam